 Our Annual General Meeting for the year ended 30 September 2020 will be held in our offices in Macclesfield, at 12.00 noon on Thursday 28 January 2021.
-The Notice of AGM is set out on page 50.
-Further detailed instructions on proxy voting are on pages 52 and 53.
 In order to observe ongoing government restrictions on social distancing and public gatherings only the Chairman and one other nominated Shareholder will attend the meeting to ensure that the meeting is quorate.
 Other Shareholders and third parties will not be permitted to attend the Meeting and will be refused entry.
 Shareholders are therefore encouraged to appoint the Chairman as their proxy (online at www.signalshares.com or by requesting and submitting a hard copy Form of Proxy) as soon as possible.
 In line with corporate governance best practice and in order that any proxy votes of those shareholders who are not allowed to attend and to vote in person are fully reflected in the voting on the resolutions, the Chairman of the meeting will direct that voting on the Resolutions set out in the Notice of Meeting will take place by way of a poll.
 The final poll vote on the Resolutions will be published after the General Meeting on the Company's website.